CrayLabs/SmartSim/doc/installation_instructions/troubleshooting/cuda-dependencies.rst

 .. note::

-    At runtime, the environment in which the Orchestrator is launched must have the cuDNN and CUDA Toolkit libraries findable by the link loader (e.g. available in the ``LD_LIBRARY_PATH`` environment variable).
+    The Orchestrator must launched in an environment with the cuDNN and CUDA Toolkit libraries findable by the link loader (e.g.  available in the ``LD_LIBRARY_PATH`` environment variable).

 Download and install
 ^^^^^^^^^^^^^^^^^^^^

-**Step 1:** Find a location which is globally accessible and has sufficient storage space (about 12GB) and set an environment variable
+**Step 1:** Find a location which is globally accessible and has sufficient storage space (about 12GB) and set an environment variable:

 .. code-block:: bash

     export CUDA_TOOLKIT_INSTALL_PATH=/path/to/install/location/cudatoolkit
     export CUDNN_INSTALL_PATH=/path/to/install/location/cudnn

-**Step 2:** Download cudatoolkit and install it
+**Step 2:** Download cudatoolkit and install it:

 .. tabs::